 The Affordable Care Act: What It Means for Children, Families, and Early Childhood Programs

-Beginning in 2014, 48 million uninsured Americans will have new opportunities for health insurance coverage through the Health Insurance Marketplace.
+Since the Affordable Care Act was signed into law in March 2010, Americans have had new opportunities for health insurance coverage through the Health Insurance Marketplace.

 Health and school readiness begin long before a child enters a classroom.
 Health is a foundational aspect of children’s ability to develop, learn, and thrive.
 No one plans to get sick or hurt, but most people need medical care at some point.
 Children who have health insurance generally have better health throughout their childhood and into their teens.
 They are less likely to get sick and more likely to:

 - Get the treatment they need when they are sick or injured;